Chapter 9.5 – Entry Barriers in Seaports

 2. Economic Entry Barriers

-The first type of economic entry barrier in seaports is the absolute cost advantage that might be enjoyed by an existing port service provider.
+The first type of economic entry barrier in seaports is the absolute cost advantage that an existing port service provider may enjoy.
 This advantage might be the result of one or more of the following factors:

 • The scale of operations is not big enough to allow the presence of additional service providers.
-This issue is relevant when the minimum efficient scale (MES) for providing a port service is large compared with a specific market size, which frequently happens in the case of seaports.
-In such conditions, potential new entrants face a competitive disadvantage resulting from a smaller scale or need to create a capacity similar to that of the incumbent firm.
-This option would be unlikely if it were to result in substantial excess supply, the prospect of a price war, and losses for both the incumbent and the entrant.
+This issue is particularly relevant when the Minimum Efficient Scale (MES) for providing a port service is large compared to a specific market size, which is frequently the case with seaports.
+In such conditions, potential new entrants face a competitive disadvantage resulting from a smaller scale or the need to create a capacity similar to that of the incumbent firm.
+This option would be unlikely if it were to result in excess capacity, the prospect of a price war, and losses for both the incumbent and the entrant.

 • The existing service provider (incumbent) enjoys a better location in the port.
-When the incumbent is well located, for instance, regarding access to hinterland transport modes such as rail, road, and inland waterways, or at a site with good maritime accessibility, the entry of competitors in less attractive vacant sites is unlikely to materialize.
+When the incumbent is well-positioned, for instance, regarding access to hinterland transport modes such as rail, road, and inland waterways, or at a site with good maritime accessibility, the entry of competitors into less attractive sites is less likely to occur.

 • Incumbents benefit from accumulated public investments.
-In most seaports, public port authorities have invested in infrastructures such as rail terminals and quays.
+In most seaports, public port authorities have invested in infrastructure, including rail terminals and quays.
 In some cases, they have also invested in the superstructure.
-Furthermore, the opportunity costs of the land are not always included in the land price paid to the landlord by port service providers.
+Furthermore, the opportunity costs of the land are not always factored into the price paid by port service providers to the landlord for the land.
 Thus, existing leaseholders may benefit from accumulated public investments.
 Incumbents have a long-term cost advantage if such benefits from public investments are no longer available for entrants, for example, because of changing policy guidelines.
 Consequently, new entrants face costs that incumbents have not had to bear.
 If such subsidies are not available for new entrants, this becomes a barrier to entry.
 The incumbent has had lower initial investments, which can result in a higher profit margin.

 Specialized equipment and high capital requirements alone are not an entry barrier.
-Entrants are, in many cases, multinationals (such as global terminal operators), while others are affiliated with large state-owned conglomerates, or might even be groups of investors with access to the capital markets.
+Entrants are, in many cases, multinationals (such as global terminal operators), while others are affiliated with large state-owned conglomerates or may even be groups of investors with access to capital markets.

 A. Minimum Efficient Scale of port services